 The excelsa coffee bean is related to the Liberica coffee bean, a close cousin and accounts for the remaining 3% of all coffee beans sold.

 Excelsa are very rare and have the lowest caffeine content of all coffee beans.
 They are used in blends to enhance the flavor and complexity.
-They provide a unique flavor profile that is fruity, tart and is a mix of dark and light roasts flavor profiles.
+They provide a unique flavor profile that is fruity, tart and is a mix of dark and light roast flavor profiles.

 The Top 10 Best Espresso Beans for Breville

-okay, let’s get down to talking about the rest of the Top 10 best espresso beans for Breville espresso machines.
+Okay, let’s get down to talking about the rest of the Top 10 best espresso beans for Breville espresso machines.

 #1 Koffee Kult Dark Roast